 - Prefers areas with soil moisture and fertile soils, and thrives where there has been recent disturbance.

-- Bats and birds can become tangled in the burrs of burdock and can to lead to death.
+- Bats and birds can become tangled in the burrs of burdock, which can to lead to death.

 - Avoid soil disruption wherever possible.

-- If the soil is disturbed, re-seed and encourage the growth of competing vegetation.
+- If soil is disturbed, re-seed and encourage the growth of competing vegetation.

-- When burdock is in its first year, tilling the soil can reduce growth as it is intolerant of cultivation.
+- When burdock is in its first year of growth, tilling the soil can reduce growth as it is intolerant of cultivation.

-- Certain chemicals can be used on burdock, consult a professional.
+- Certain chemical controls can be used on burdock.
+Consult a professional.

 - There is currently no biological control available for common burdock.